First, please let us congratulate you.

 3. Are you up to date with the latest technological developments?

 As you may well be aware, technology gets bored of itself very quickly.
 An expert SEO company will stay abreast of the many changes Google and other search engines are making.
 They will be up-to-date with the latest software aids that bolster SEO work.

 Don’t just ask for a yes or no answer on this one.
 Get them to give you details of what their strategies are in this regard.
 What tools do they use?
 What do they do to make sure they are always in the know?

 4. What will you do — and what do we need to do?

 Find out as soon as possible how responsibilities will be distributed.
 Make sure you know exactly what the SEO company is offering for the money they are charging and what your end of the bargain is.
 There are far too many horror stories of businesses realizing too late that they have to make use of an array of in-house resources to prop up their SEO efforts.
-The lines have to be clearly drawn from the get go so that you can decide whether you have the capacity to fulfil your end of the bargain.
+The lines have to be clearly drawn from the get-go so that you can decide whether you have the capacity to fulfill your end of the bargain.

 5. How much do you know about our industry?